Orientation Staff

 Orientation Fellows

-• Tuesday, January 31 @ Noon: Spring Involvement Fair 🎪
+• Tuesday, January 28 @ Noon @ Foote Green: COSO Spring Involvement Fair 🎪

 Be sure to connect with us at our recruitment events throughout January and February.
 Free food, giveaways, and a special visit from Sebastian this Ibis!